nejohnson/format/README.txt

 The conversion specifiers and their meanings are:

-d,i        The int argument is converted to signed decimal in the style [-]dddd.
+d,i,I        The int argument is converted to signed decimal (d) or signed
+             number of the specified base (i or I) in the style [-]dddd.
+The base specifies the number base.
+For bases greater than decimal the letters 'A' to 'Z' are used for I conversions, and 'a' to 'z' for i conversions.
 The precision specifies the minimum number of digits to appear; if the value being converted can be represented in fewer digits, it is expanded with leading zeros.
-The default precision is 1.
-The result of converting a zero value with a precision of zero is no characters.
+The default precision is
+             1. The result of converting a zero value with a precision of zero is no characters.

-b,o,u,x,X  The unsigned int argument is converted to unsigned binary (b),
+b,o,u,U,x,X  The unsigned int argument is converted to unsigned binary (b),
-           unsigned octal (o), unsigned decimal (u), or unsigned hexadecimal notation (x or X) in the style dddd; the letters "abcdef" are used for x conversion and the letters "ABCDEF" for X conversion.
+             unsigned octal (o), unsigned number of specified base (u or U), or unsigned hexadecimal notation (x or X) in the style dddd.
+For bases greater than decimal the letters 'A' to 'Z' are used for X and U conversions, and 'a' to 'z' for x and u conversions.
 The precision specifies the minimum number of digits to appear; if the value being converted can be represented in fewer digits, it is expanded with leading zeros.
 The default precision is 1.
 The result of converting a zero value with a precision of zero is no characters.

-c          The int argument is converted to an unsigned char, and the resulting
+c            The int argument is converted to an unsigned char, and the
-           character is written.
+             resulting character is written.

+C            The character immediately following the conversion specifier is
+             written.
+The precision specifies how many times the character is written.
+The default and minimum precision is 1.

 s            The argument is a pointer to the initial element of an array of
              character type.
 Characters from the array are written up to (but not including) the terminating null character.
 If the precision is specified, no more than that many bytes are written.
 If the precision is not specified or is greater than the size of the array, the array must contain a null character.
 A NULL argument is treated as pointer to the string "(null)".

 p            The argument is a pointer to void.
 The value of the pointer is
              converted to a sequence of printing characters using the conversion specification %#!N.NX, where N is determined by the size of pointer to int on the target machine.

 n            The argument is a pointer to signed integer into which is written
              the number of characters passed to the consumer function so far by this call to "format".
 No argument is converted, but one is consumed.
 Any flags, a field width, or a precision will be ignored.
              A NULL argument is silently ignored.

 %            A "%" character is written.
 No argument is converted.
 The complete
              conversion specification is %%.

 "            The argument is treated as a continuation of the format
              specification.
 Any flags, width, precision or length will be ignored.

 If a conversion specification is invalid, "format" returns an error code.
 If any argument is not the correct type for the corresponding conversion specification,